Large bowel resection - discharge

-- You have a fever over 101 °F or a fever that does not go away with acetaminophen (Tylenol).
+- Fever of 101°F (38.3°C) or higher, or you have a fever that does not go away with acetaminophen (Tylenol).

-- You have not had a bowel movement 4 days after leaving the hospital.
+- Not had a bowel movement 4 days after leaving the hospital.

-- You have been having bowel movements and they suddenly stop.
+- Have been having bowel movements and they suddenly stop.

-- You have black or tarry stools, or there is blood in your stools.
+- Black or tarry stools, or there is blood in your stools.

-- You are having belly pain that is getting worse, and pain medicines are not helping to ease your pain.
+- Belly pain that is getting worse, and pain medicines do not help.

-- You are short of breath or are having chest pain.
+- Short of breath or are having chest pain.

 - Swelling in the legs.